docsforadobe/after-effects-scripting-guide/Conversion Process.md

 Navigate to the provided url above to check your progress as you work through the cleanup stages below.

-### Big-Picture Stuff

-This is very barebones, and doesn't yet have anything shared from the other docsforadobe docsify repos.

 #### Set Global Docsify Settings

 This specifies how Docisfy works & feels across the site.